CesarF1204/guidelines/branching.md

 ## Backend:
 1. Fork the main or master branch of the repository (ex.
 Skillura's backend git repository).
-2. Clone your local repository afterwards.
+2. Create and go to your preferred folder (eg. skillura).
+Open a terminal under that folder and type `git init` then clone your local repository for backend afterwards.
+    ```
+    git init
+    ```
     ```
     git clone https://github.com/your-username/011-skillura-backend.git
     ```